Yes, we definitely think that you can call yourself climate neutral!

 Is it then impossible to consider one self as climate neutral since you cannot calculate your exact carbon footprint?
 Well, we believe it’s still possible.
 To ensure that our users are climate neutral, as far as we can, our profiles are designed to compensate for more than twice as much as the overall impact of your lifestyle while doing everything we can to ensure the reliability of the projects.
 This way there is a buffer that compensates for miscalculations of your emissions and for risks in the projects we invest in.
 With a two-fold compensation, we should be on the safe side, and most likely even be climate-positive.

-So to answer the question, yes, we definitely think that you can call yourself climate neutral!
+So to answer the question again, yes, we definitely think that you can call yourself climate neutral!